 Pet Health Articles

 Like other pets and people, mini-pigs can suffer from numerous health problems including inner/middle ear infections, foot abnormalities, atrophic rhinitis, pneumonia, intestinal parasites and obesity.
 Obesity can lead to joint injury and arthritis.
 Mini-pigs may ingest inappropriate items leading to gastrointestinal tract blockages.
-If blockages are not dealt with quickly intestinal rupture and death. obesity and are prone to joint injury, arthritis, and foot abnormalities.
+If blockages are not dealt with quickly intestinal rupture and death may occur.

 Just like other pets, mini-pigs should have a complete veterinary check-up after they are acquired and then annually after that.
 Your pig may need to be sedated for examination.
 Your veterinarian will determine the vaccines that are advisable for your pig, based on your pig's potential exposure to pathogens, breeding status, and geographic location.
 An analysis of your pig's feces should be performed annually to check for gastrointestinal parasites.
 Pet pigs should be screened for mites through a skin scraping.
 Veterinarians also will often help pig owners with hoof care and tusk trimming.
 Neutering of males and spaying of females is recommended for all pigs.